 Teaching as Collaborative Social Practice

 As a practicum, this course invites students to actively explore the evolving role of the artist engaged in teaching as an art practice.
-The aim is to help the undergraduate who is currently teaching or who has interest in teaching in The Saturday Program.
-Through the course students will begin to frame pointed questions, such as: What is art?
-What is architecture?
+The aim is to support the undergraduate who is currently teaching or who has an interest in teaching in The Saturday Program.
+In this course, we will explore questions such as: What is [un]learning?
 What constitutes community?
-What kind of societal questions can art/architecture raise while still being art/architecture?
-How can human interaction be seen and understood as a work of art or as architecture?
-Introductions to artists, art collectives and institutions that hold varied approaches to the notion of community, education, social discourse and positionality will also be essential to the learning environment.
+To what extent is teaching an art practice?
+To what extent is art itself, pedagogical?
+How is knowledge produced through art?
+How does art and art-making prompt us to build ecosystems between these emergent bits of knowledge?
+Introductions to an interdisciplinary set of readings, artists, collectives and institutions that hold varied approaches to the notion of community, learning, social discourse and positionality will also be essential to the class.
+This course is not designed as an overview or survey.
+This class is designed as an opportunity for collective inquiry and play.
+Weekly sessions will include short lectures, collaborative activities, and discussions.

 Course Code: FA-301